moifmurphy/CreateVDCvCloudAir/README.md

 This script is provided as a sample for you to customize based on your own needs.

-It makes heavy usage of vca-cli (https://github.com/vmware/vca-cli).
+It makes heavy usage of [vca-cli](https://github.com/vmware/vca-cli).

 If everything goes well, this sample allows you to ssh into the public IP (as reported) of the VM and start using Docker on a Photon OS host.
 At the time of this writing, Photon OS Technical Preview 2 is the latest version available.